HnZGaming/TorchMonitor/readme.md

-#TorchMonitor
+# TorchMonitor

+Collects and sends various game data to a database.

+## Usage

-Sends game data over to an InfluxDB instance for server health monitoring.
+Intended for server health monitoring and analysis.

-## Example Usage

-Combine with a graphical dashboard (such as [Grafana](https://grafana.com/)) to monitor your game.
+To view the data, hook up a graphical dashboard like [Grafana](https://grafana.com/).

 [See an example dashboard](http://play.se.hnz.asia:3000/d/9UUUl7pGk/hnz-gaalsien?orgId=1&refresh=30s) (if still alive).